IIIF/api/source/auth/2.0/probe.md

 The client uses this service to obtain an access token which it then uses when requesting a __probe service__.
 If authorisation for the content resources is based on cookies, a request to the access token service must include any cookies for the content domain acquired from the user's interaction with the corresponding access service, so that the server can issue the access token.

 For browser-based applications, the Access Token Service is not called directly by client script in the way other IIIF API Resources are requested.
-It is essential that the Access Token Service is presented with the same __aspect of the request__ that browser-initiated requests will present to the corresponding Content Resource.
+It is essential that the Access Token Service is presented with the same __authorizing aspect__ that browser-initiated requests will present to the corresponding Content Resource.
 For this reason, the Access Token Service URI is opened by setting the `src` property of an `<iframe />` HTML element, as described in Section 2.3.4. below.

 #### 2.3.1.
 Service Description
 {: #service-description-1}